wissendrust/electric/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.
 Contact

-For questions or further information, please contact your-email@example.com.
+For questions or further information, please contact wissendrust@proton.me